Infineon/mtb-example-btstack-freertos-battery-server/README.md

 </details>

 ## Operation

 ### Battery Service

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. Use your favorite serial terminal application and connect to the KitProg3 COM port.
-Configure the terminal application to access the serial port using the following settings.
+Configure the terminal application to access the serial port using the following settings:

    Baud rate: 115200 bps; Data: 8 bits; Parity: None; Stop: 1 bit; Flow control: None; New line for receive data: Line Feed(LF) or Auto setting